The Video Game Critic's

 Grade: F

-Dinosaurs blend into the scenery, and when you finally spot one unresponsive controls make it hard to react in time.
+Unfortunately the dinosaurs blend into the scenery, and when you finally spot one unresponsive controls make it hard to react in time.
 Even if you manage to shoot a dinosaur with your tranquilizer gun, the effect wears off in about ten seconds.
-Leaping between branches is an exercise in futility, especially when your character tends to change direction in mid-air.

 Jurassic Park: Warpath